zonneplan/KiBot/README.md

         - *bottom_right_y*: Alias for bry.
         - `brx`: [number|string] The X position of the bottom right corner for the rectangle that contains the sub-PCB.
         - `bry`: [number|string] The Y position of the bottom right corner for the rectangle that contains the sub-PCB.
+        - `center_result`: [boolean=true] Move the resulting PCB to the center of the page.
+                           You can disable it only for the internal tool, KiKit should always do it.
         - `file_id`: [string=''] Text to use as the replacement for %v expansion.
                      When empty we use the parent `file_id` plus the `name` of the sub-PCB.
         - `strip_annotation`: [boolean=false] Remove the annotation footprint.
 Note that KiKit will remove all annotations,